mnpw-leeds/PSIPREDauto/README.md

 ### In python

 To submit an individual file from python call the `single_submit` function. `single_submit` requires you to specify the full path to the input file, an email address and an output directory where results will be saved.
-For example, to submit the file "TestSeq.fasta" in the directory "C:\Sequences" and save the results in "C:\Sequences\Results" you would use the following call:
+For example, to submit the file "TestSeq.fasta" in the directory "C:\Sequences" with the email address foo@bar.com, and save the results in "C:\Sequences\Results" you would use the following call:
 ```
 from PSIPREDauto.functions import single_submit